citizenfx/fivem-docs/content/scripting-reference/events/list/playerConnecting.md

     deferrals.update($"Hello {playerName}, your license [{licenseIdentifier}] is being checked");

     // Checking ban list
-    // - assuming you have a List<string> that contains banned license identifiers if (myBanList.Contains(licenseIdentifier))
+    // - assuming you have a function called IsBanned of type Task<bool>
+    // - normally you'd do a database query here, which might take some time if (await IsBanned(licenseIdentifier))
     {
         deferrals.done($"You have been kicked (Reason: [Banned])!
 Please contact the server administration (Identifier: [{licenseIdentifier}]).");
     }